-Relocatable Modular Buildings-Inventory centers, at which relocatable modular buildings are displayed, refurbished and stored are located in Livermore, California (San Francisco Bay Area), Mira Loma, California (Los Angeles Area), Pasadena, Texas (Houston Area) and in Auburndale, Florida (Orlando Area).
-The four inventory centers conduct rental and sales operations from modular buildings, serving as working models of the Company's modular product.
+Mobile Modular-Four inventory centers, at which relocatable modular buildings are displayed, refurbished and stored are located in Livermore, California (San Francisco Bay Area), Mira Loma, California (Los Angeles Area), Pasadena, Texas (Houston Area) and in Auburndale, Florida (Orlando Area).
+The inventory centers conduct rental and sales operations from modular buildings, serving as working models of the Company's modular product.
 The Company also has a modular sales office in Charlotte, North Carolina from which the states of North Carolina, Georgia, Virginia and Maryland are served.

-Electronics-Electronic test equipment rental and sales operations are conducted from a facility in Grapevine, Texas (Dallas Area) and a sales office in Dollard-des-Ormeaux, Quebec (Montreal, Canada Area).
+TRS-RenTelco-Electronic test equipment rental and sales operations are conducted from a facility in Grapevine, Texas (Dallas Area) and a sales office in Dollard-des-Ormeaux, Quebec (Montreal, Canada Area).

-Liquid and Solid Containment Tanks and Boxes-The Company's liquid and solid containment tank and boxes rental business is headquartered in Newark, New Jersey and operates from branch offices serving the Northeast, Mid-Atlantic, Midwest, Southeast, Southwest and West.
-All of our branch offices, except for the Deer Park, Texas office, are leased and have remaining lease terms of one to three years, or are leased on a month to month basis.
+Adler Tanks-Adler Tanks is headquartered in South Plainfield, New Jersey and operates from branch offices serving the Northeast, Mid-Atlantic, Midwest, Southeast, Southwest and West.
+A number of our branch offices are leased and have remaining lease terms of one to three years, or are leased on a month to month basis.
 We believe satisfactory alternative properties can be found in all of our markets if we do not renew our existing leased properties.